sjentsch/lsjDocs/Ch08/Ch08_Estimation_4.rst

 population parameters ahead of time.
 As every undergraduate gets taught in their very first lecture on the measurement of intelligence, IQ scores are *defined* to have mean 100 and standard deviation 15.
-However, thit is a bit of a lie.
+However, this is a bit of a lie.
 How do we know that IQ scores have a true population mean of 100?
 Well, we know this because the people who designed the tests have administered them to very large samples, and have then “rigged” the scoring rules so that their sample has mean 100.